 - Proactively Investigate the Accident

 All large trucking accidents require a comprehensive investigation.
 The sooner you initiate an investigation of a crash, the less likely important evidence or information is to be lost.
-Whether you are an independent owner-operator or you own/manage a sizable trucking company, it is essential that you have a process in place for investigating accidents.
+Whether you are an independent owner-operator truck driver or you own/manage a sizable trucking company, it is essential that you have a process in place for investigating accidents.
 You do not want to fall behind federal regulators, Georgia state regulators, or opposing insurance companies.